Mathematics and Statistics

 You can trace lines of research through articles.

-• When you find a good article about a topic, you can also see what later articles cited that first one, because those later articles were possibly working on the same topic
+• When you find an article that you like about a topic, you can also see what later articles cited that one, in case those later authors were possibly working on the same topic:

-For articles in other fields, there are three GENERAL databases that show who has cited an article:
+For articles in all fields, there are three GENERAL databases that show who has cited an article:

 • Web of Science